University of Glamorgan: Merger

 In July 2012 the University of Glamorgan and the University of Wales, Newport, announced that they had begun talks aimed at integrating the two institutions.
-On 17 December 2012 it was announced that the name for the new university is the University of South Wales.
+On 17 December 2012 it was announced that the new university would be called the University of South Wales.
 The university at the time of the merger served around 21,500 students, with 10,227 registered as full-time undergraduates.
 The university offered around 200 courses and in 2009 claimed to have one of the highest graduate employment rates in Wales, reporting that 94.3% of 2007-08 graduates found employment within six months of graduation.